dominodatalab/Phuse2024-LLM-Workshop/README.md

 * Deploy model to a containerized API endpoint
 * Deploy a web-app frontend for end-user consumption

+#### Prerequisites

+1. GitHub Personal Account.
+If you do not have a personal GitHub account, you must create one.
+You can do that here: (http://github.com).
+Ensure to use your private email address.
+2. GitHub PAT.
+Once you have your GitHub account, you can create your PAT here: (https://github.com/settings/tokens).
+Since this is a temporary thing, give it access to everything if you are not sure.

 # Section 1: Project Set Up
 First we need to start a new project based on a Domino AI Hub template.
 This involves configuring our Git credentals in Domino and adding our external data source, in this case S3.
 Then we will start a development environment using GPU infrastructure.